barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Ygwal Logueweaver

-7. **2 Normal Human--Pedlar (DMB)** transporting their wares to the nearest settlement.

-   *Pedlars:*

-   - Theglid Crumwaller
-   - Ethegan Crumwaller

-8. **10 Sprite--Blue (DMB)**---with compound eyes and antennae---sitting in
-   branches drunkenly eating a pile of fermented fruits, throwing the seeds at passers-by, with a *potion of polymorph self* to wash it down.

-   *Treasure:*

-   - Potion of Polymorph Self

-9. **8 Woodgrues (DMB)** smoking and completely stoned out of their minds.
+6. **8 Woodgrues (DMB)** smoking and completely stoned out of their minds.
+They will share their food, drink, and pipeleaf (Black Clover), and rumours of the nearby hexes.

    *Woodgrues:*